tqmvt/yolo-backend/README.md

-# Backend for Go
+# YOLO Backend

-An API app written in Golang with Gin Framework and Gorm
+Written in Golang with Gin Framework and Gorm

 ### Motivation

-Write restful API with fast development and developer friendly
+Write restful API for YOLO game with fast development and developer friendly

 ## Table of Contents